joshbwelll/FinTech-Payment-Funnel-Analysis/README.md

 Work with the product manager to increase the number of subscriptions that are opening the payment portal and attempting to pay.
 Since a large number of subscriptions aren't even going into the payment portal, we're losing a large number of opportunities at the beginning of the funnel, so maybe we can set up payment reminders or have customer service agent call them to encourage payment.

 **Next Steps:**
-* Investigate the error breakdown further to determine which errors are most common (user errors or vendor errors)
 * Investigate why subscriptions aren't even starting the payment process.
+* Conduct a deeper error type analysis to distinguish between user-side and vendor-side failures
+* Investigate issues causing users to bypass the payment portal altogether.
 Is it a process issue on our side?
 Are customers forgetting?
+Potential technical barriers or lack of reminders?